 The bureaucracy essentially served as the right arm of the Emperor in ruling his Empire whereas a powerful military was also a vital part of the Empire and helped guard its frontiers or expand them.

-The Emperor and his politics were often involved with striking a balance between blessing the military or favouring the bureaucracy.
+The Emperor and his politics were often involved with striking a balance between blessing the military or favoring the bureaucracy.
 And often the fortunes and the policies of Byzantine Emperors were dependent upon this issue.

-These officials hailed from all classes of society and attained a rich education in Greek philosophy, science and classics.
-Specialised training and education for special departments also existed, so many bureaucrats were also specialists in their fields.
+These officials hailed from all classes of society and attained a rich education in Greek philosophy, science, and classics.
+Specialized training and education for special departments also existed, so many bureaucrats were also specialists in their fields.

 The bureaucrats were appointed to key official positions throughout the Empire’s territories.
 One of the high positions for a Byzantine bureaucrat was to be appointed a provincial governor and help the Emperor keep the military under his control.

-For this purpose, the Empire would recruit troops from a local region and after a career spanning certain number of years, would reward the troops with parcels of land.
+For this purpose, the Empire would recruit troops from a local region and after a career spanning a certain number of years, would reward the troops with parcels of land.
 The parcels of land were hereditary although they could not be sold.

-Due to the access of military leaders to such power, Emperors in Constantinople were often wart of military leaders and tried to keep them under constant observation through bureaucracy.
+Due to the access of military leaders to such power, Emperors in Constantinople were often wart of military leaders and tried to keep them under constant observation through the bureaucracy.

 This was specially reinforced after subsequent Byzantine Emperors allowed Christianity to spread in the Empire and eventually began to actively support it while condemning other faiths.

-In contrast, the role of Church in the states left in the wake of the Western Roman Empire was far more active and the Church in Rome often actively interfered in the activities of the Christian states in the West.
+In contrast, the role of the Church in the states left in the wake of the Western Roman Empire was far more active and the Church in Rome often actively interfered in the activities of the Christian states in the West.

-This key difference in the role of Christianity in the Byzantine politics, in contrast to the role of the Church in Rome, became one of the major instigators in the schism between Roman Catholic and Orthodox Christian churches later in the medieval period.
+This key difference in the role of Christianity in Byzantine politics, in contrast to the role of the Church in Rome, became one of the major instigators in the schism between Roman Catholic and Orthodox Christian churches later in the medieval period.